-6) How does the school evaluate the effectiveness of the provision made for children with SEN?
+6) How does the school evaluate the effectiveness of the provision made for children with SEND?

-Reviews of the SEN support will be informed by assessment information from teachers which will show whether adequate progress is being made (through formative and summative assessment and through pupil progress meetings), in addition to the views of the pupil, parents and other adults supporting the child's learning.
-The SEN Code of Practice (2015, 6.17) describes inadequate progress as:
+Reviews of the SEND support will be informed by assessment information from teachers which will show whether adequate progress is being made (through formative and summative assessment and through pupil progress meetings), in addition to the views of the pupil, parents and other adults supporting the child's learning.
+The SEND Code of Practice (2015, 6.17) describes inadequate progress as:

-- Is significantly slower than that of their peers starting from the same baseline - Fails to match or better the child's previous rate of progress - Fails to close the attainment gap between rate of progress - Widens the attainment gap provision may be evaluated from a review of records and tracking systems other than those based on attainment, such as behaviour logs and wellbeing scales.
+- Is significantly slower than that of their peers starting from the same baseline - Fails to match or better the child's previous rate of progress - Fails to close the attainment gap between rate of progress - Widens the attainment gap

+Every pupil in the school has their progress reviewed at least three times per year.
+In addition to this, pupils with special educational needs may have additional assessments undertaken by school staff or external professionals in order to evaluate the effectiveness of the provision.
+The effectiveness of provision may be evaluated from a review of records and tracking systems other than those based on attainment, such as behaviour logs and wellbeing scales.
 If these assessments do not show adequate progress is being made, the SEN support will be reviewed and adjusted.
 Additional external advice may be sought through the Local Inclusion Forum Team (LIFT) with parental consent.
 For pupils with an Education, Health and Care Plan there will also be an annual review of the provision made for the child, which will enable an evaluation of the effectiveness of the special provision.